How should we score athletes and candidates: geometric scoring rules

 \section{Optimal scoring rules}

-The task of choosing a specific scoring rule for a given event is a daunting one.
-In principle, the organiser will need to choose $m$ vectors of scores to score each possible number $k\leq m$ of athletes.
-Even if we assume the scores for $k-1$ athletes can be obtained from the scores for $k$ athletes in a straightforward way, e.g.\ by trimming the sequence, that still leaves $m$ numbers the organiser must choose more or less arbitrarily.
-The practical relevance of our paper is that if the organiser accepts that our two axioms are desirable – and they are very natural axioms – then the problem is reduced to choosing a single parameter $p$.
+The practical relevance of the previous sections is that if the organiser accepts that our two axioms are desirable -- and they are very natural axioms -- then the problem of choosing a scoring rule is reduced to the choice of a single parameter,~$p$.

 Unfortunately, the choice of even a single parameter is far from trivial.
-In the previous section we saw how an axiomatic approach can pin down the edge cases of generalised plurality ($p=\infty$), Borda ($p=1$) or generalised antiplurality ($p=0$).\footnote{Theoretical frameworks where the optimal scoring rule was found to be different from Borda, plurality, and antiplurality are rare indeed.
-Some examples include \citet{Lepelley95}, \citet{CervoneGehrleinZwicker05}, \citet{LepelleyPierronValognes00,LepelleyMoyouwouSmaoui18}, \citet{DissKamwaMoyouwouSmaoui21}, \citet{Kamwa19} and \citet{Sitarz13}.} In applications where the properties these axioms represent are paramount, the question is then settled: if you are after a scoring rule that satisfies independence of unanimous winners and reversal symmetry, you must use Borda.
+In the previous section we saw how an axiomatic approach can pin down the edge cases of generalised plurality ($p\ria\infty$), Borda ($p=1$) or generalised antiplurality ($p\ria~0$).\footnote{Theoretical frameworks where the best scoring rule was found to be different from Borda, plurality, and antiplurality are rare indeed.
+Some examples include \citet{Lepelley95}, \citet{LepelleyPierronValognes00,LepelleyMoyouwouSmaoui18}, \citet{CervoneGehrleinZwicker05}, \citet{Sitarz13}, \citet{Kamwa19}, \citet{DissKamwaMoyouwouSmaoui21} and \citet{Kilgour22}.} In applications where the properties these axioms represent are paramount, the question is then settled: if you are after a scoring rule that satisfies independence of unanimous losers and top-winner reversal bias, you must use Borda.
 There is no other.
 However, in the case of sports these extreme rules are rarely used.
 Whatever goals the organisers are pursuing, these are more complicated than simply satisfying an axiom.